The discovery of intestinal actors, such as enterosynes that are able to modulate the ENS-induced duodenal contraction, opens new research avenues.

-The enteric nervous system (ENS) plays a key role in controlling the gut-brain axis under normal and pathological conditions, such as type 2 diabetes.
+The enteric nervous system (ENS) plays a key role in controlling the gut-brain axis under normal and pathological conditions, such as type 2 diabetes

-Design: We measured the effects of prebiotics on the production of bioactive lipids in the intestine and tested the identified lipid on ENS-induced contraction and glucose metabolism.
-Then, we studied the signalling pathways involved and compared the results obtained in mice to human.
+We measured the effects of prebiotics on the production of bioactive lipids in the intestine and tested the identified lipid on ENS-induced contraction and glucose metabolism.
+Then, we studied the signalling pathways involved and compared the results obtained in diabetic mice and in human subjects.

-Using a prebiotic approach, we identified enkephalin and 12-HETE as new enterosynes with potential real beneficial and safety impact in diabetic human.
+Using a prebiotic approach, we identified enkephalin and 12-HETE as new enterosynes with a potential real benefit and safety impact on diabetic patients.